Chevrotain/chevrotain/docs/tutorial/step0_introduction.md

 The code snippets in this tutorial steps are part of an executable and debuggable [example](https://github.com/SAP/chevrotain/tree/master/examples/tutorial).
-It is recommended to use these sources either as an initial template or as an exectuable example in order to gain a deeper understanding.
+It is recommended to use these sources either as an initial template or as an executable example in order to gain a deeper understanding.

 ## Samples Syntax